 We tend to say: I AM a researcher, I AM a PhD student or I AM postdoc, but actually you WORK as a PhD student or postdoc or researcher.
 Your job is obviously connected to who you are, but it is not the same.
 So when you are going to change jobs, or need to re-adjust your career wishes, and you are afraid of what people might think when you would leave academia: please don’t worry too much.
 Because you will still be a nice and valuable person and a good friend/partner/child/… And probably soon enough you will be a very good employee with nice colleagues as well.

 You are not your work.
 This also implies that that there are many more jobs you can do.
 Therefore thinking of all the skills (both self-management and transferrable) and knowledge you have is a way better starting point.

-As you might have concluded form the above, career orientation takes time.
-Doing some research, meeting people, doing a training and reflection of who you are and what you can do, it all will take time.
+As you might have concluded from the above, career orientation takes time.
+Doing some research, meeting people, doing a training and reflecting on who you are and what you can do, it all will take time.
 In the last year of your PhD, while finishing your research and writing your thesis, that’s exactly the thing most people do not have.
 Also when you’re at the end of your postdoc contract and as a result want to finish as much as you can, time is probably not your best friend either… So start in time, better today than tomorrow, and make some time for it!